 Purchasing a home is a good investment in Canada – homeowners and prospective buyers want their investment to appreciate at a reasonable rate over time.
 But that appreciation should be slow and steady to keep housing affordable so that when it’s time to sell, someone else can buy your home.
 That’s the balance we need.

-Recent projections by CMHC suggest a return to 30-year insured mortgages for first-time buyers would only increase prices by 1% – 2.4% (the regular rate of inflation), while dramatically improving affordability and returning tens of thousands of well-qualified borrowers to the market.
+Projections by CMHC suggest a return to 30-year insured mortgages for first-time buyers would only increase prices by 1% – 2.4% (the regular rate of inflation), while dramatically improving affordability and returning tens of thousands of well-qualified borrowers to the market.
 Similar results can be achieved with a well restructured stress test.
 One to two percent growth would be natural price appreciation, while tens of thousands of young Canadians would be able to responsibly enter homeownership without undue risk to themselves or Canada’s financial system.

 Aren’t federal policies helping Canadians avoid excessive household debt?
 Wouldn’t changes increase borrowing (debt)?